jxjo/Xoptfoil2/docs/airfoil_optimization/basics.md

 ### Input Options

-Normally no input paramters are needed for the particle swarm optimization as the defaults delivered good results in many optimization runs with quite different optimization tasks.
+Normally no input parameters are needed for the particle swarm optimization as the defaults delivered good results in many optimization runs with quite different optimization tasks.

 ```fortran
 &particle_swarm_options                          ! options for particle swarm optimization - PSO